neams-th-coe/cardinal/doc/content/tutorials/openmc_fluid.md

 - Iteration A$i$ represents a MOOSE heat conduction solve using the power and fluid-solid wall temperature from iteration $i-1$
-- Iteration B$i$ represents an OpenMC Monte Carlo solve using the solid temperature from iteration $i$ and the fluid temperature and density from iteration $i-1$
+- Iteration B$i$ represents an OpenMC solve using the solid temperature from iteration $i$ and the fluid temperature and density from iteration $i-1$
 - Iteration C$i$ represents a [!ac](THM) solve using the fluid-solid wall heat flux from iteration $i$